 Album cover

-Shira Small: Eternal Line
+Shira Small: Eternal Life

 Recorded in 1974 under the auspices of a senior project at a small Quaker boarding school in Newtown, Pennsylvania, “Eternal Life” is the product of Shira Small’s four years away from the Wagner Projects in East Harlem.
 In Harlem, Small grew up imitating Ray Charles, the Temptations, Ella Fitzgerald—and Joni Mitchell.
 “When I was younger, I could do a great Joni Mitchell imitation,” Small remembered.
 “I used to really nail it.”